- Symbols used

 - Use complex passwords consisting of at least eight hard-to-guess letters, numbers, and special characters.
-Consider using a password manager to create and securely store passwords.
+Consider using a password manager (secure storage with password generation feature) to create and store passwords securely.

-- Set a different password for each site, email address, or other account that you use.
+- Do not re-use passwords.
+Set a unique password for each site, email account, and system that you use.

 - Change all passwords at least once every six months, or even better, every two to three months.